 Inside industry information, industry news and current events, quick tips, and company information are all important types of content to share on LinkedIn.

 LinkedIn ads provide the opportunity to advertise your product or service to the businesses you want to reach.
-LinkedIn offers various types of ads such as videos and images.
-These ads take the form of sponsored content that is promoted to your target industry.
+LinkedIn offers various types of ads, such as videos and images.
+These ads take the form of sponsored content promoted to your target industry.
 You can also source talent with recruitment videos, with over 810 million active professionals on board.

 Video ads should be as follows: